opconWizard/opcon-docs/docs/utilities/Graphical-Utilities/Schedule-Import_Export.md

     transport database is still necessary.
 - To make schedule transfers, the Schedule Import Export utility requires the appropriate ODBC drivers for the SQL database.
-OpCon installation does [not]{.ul} provide SQL ODBC drivers; however, the     installation does include Microsoft Access ODBC drivers for the transport database.
+OpCon installation does not provide SQL ODBC drivers; however, the     installation does include Microsoft Access ODBC drivers for the transport database.
 - For information on configuring the SQL and Access DSNs, refer to [Create System     DSNs](../../installation/configuration.md#Create_System_DSNs)